Control 1.7: SharePoint Advanced Management Readiness for Copilot

 |---|---|---|

-The site permissions snapshot report is particularly useful for establishing a permission baseline before Copilot deployment and for compliance evidence demonstrating that permissions were reviewed before enabling AI access to SharePoint content.
+The "Site permissions across your organization" snapshot report is particularly useful for establishing a permission baseline before Copilot deployment and for compliance evidence demonstrating that permissions were reviewed before enabling AI access to SharePoint content.
+Organizations should schedule snapshot reports quarterly and compare results against previous baselines to track governance improvement.

 Site Access Reviews